Elering/estfeed-datahub-docs/eng/20-reports.md

 Summary reports are calculated and forwarded according to the following schedule:

-- Daily reports by 14:00 with the previous day’s metering data (including metering data from the beginning of the current calendar month).
+- Daily reports approximately by 14:00 with the previous day’s metering data (including metering data from the beginning of the current calendar month).
 - On the 1st day of the calendar month, the metering data from two and three months back are calculated retrospectively per calendar month.
 - On the 8th day of the calendar month (00:00-01:00 in the first balance period), the metering data for the previous calendar month are calculated, which form the basis for the initial balance report.